ismailceylan/jdb/README.md

 Isn't it boring?

 JDB makes this tedious task fun.
-Essentially, it serializes PHP objects and arrays using json_encode and writes them to a file, and when it needs to retrieve the data, it decodes it using json_decode and provides a pleasant interface to access, modify (iterate, filter, paginate etc.) and dump back all of it to a file.
+Essentially, it serializes PHP objects and arrays using json_encode and writes them to a file, and when needs to retrieve the data, it decodes it using json_decode and provides a pleasant interface to access, modify (iterate, filter, paginate etc.) and dump back all of it to a file.